fauzaanu/pabbly-bml/README.md

 ## Environment Variables

-You need to set some environment variables before running the application.
-You can usually set these in an `.env` file, or your hosting provider's settings:
+Normally you would set these environment variables in a .env file.
+However, the Digital Ocean Apps Platform has a built-in way to set environment variables.
+You can set them in the "Environment Variables" section of the app settings.

 ```bash
 BML_API_KEY = "The API key for Bank of Maldives."